Nikki-Gu/UWF-Net/README.md

 ## Train
 ### Dataset preparation
-1. The dataset including FDUWI-1, FDUWI-2 subset and quality assessment dataset can be accessed by sending a request to 22210240015@m.fudan.edu.cn with detailed reasons for usage.
+1. The dataset including FDUWI-1, FDUWI-2 subset can be accessed by sending a request to 22210240015@m.fudan.edu.cn with detailed reasons for usage.
 2. Organize dataset within the following manner:
    ```
    |--datadir